-IllustrationZone is a boutique illustration agency representing a small group of artists from around the world, handpicked for their unique talent, originality and international experience.
+IllustrationZone is a boutique illustration and animation agency exclusively representing a small group of award winning artists from around the world, handpicked for their unique talent, originality and international experience.
 Learn more about them here.

 “We are always more than happy with Wai’s beautiful work.
 She’s wonderful to communicate with, works together with us seamlessly and always does her best to make sure we share the same creative direction.
 Absolutely recommend her!”